-Abstract.
-Recent developments of high-end processors recognize energy monitoring and tuning as one of the main challenges towards achieving higher performance given the growing power and temperature constraints.
-Our thermal energy model is based on application-specific parameters such as consumed power, execution time, and equilibrium temperature as well as hardware-specific parameters such as half time for thermal rise or fall.
-As observed with the out-of-band instrumentation and monitoring infrastructure on our experimental cluster with air cooling, the temperature changes follow a relatively slow capacitor-style charge-discharge process.
+Recent developments of high-end processors recognize temperature monitoring and tuning as one of the main challenges towards achieving higher performance given the growing power and temperature constraints.
+To address this challenge, one needs both suitable thermal energy abstraction and corresponding instrumentation.
+Our model is based on application-specific parameters such as power consumption, execution time, and asymptotic temperature as well as hardware-specific parameters such as half time for thermal rise or fall.
+As observed with our out-of-band instrumentation and monitoring infrastructure, the temperature changes follow a relatively slow capacitor-style charge-discharge process.
 Therefore, we use the lumped thermal model that initiates an exponential process whenever there is a change in processor's power consumption.
-Experiments with two codes - Firestarter and Nekbone - validate our approach and demonstrate its use for analyzing and potentially improving the application-specific balance between temperature, power, and performance.
+Initial experiments with two codes - Firestarter and Nekbone - validate our thermal energy model and demonstrate its use for analyzing and potentially improving the application-specific balance between temperature, power, and performance.